Bernard Epton: 1950 and 1960 U.S. House campaigns

+Illinois House of Representatives (1969–83)

+Known for his wit and occasionally sharp tongue, Epton was elected to the Illinois House of Representatives in 1969, where he served until 1983.
+During his tenure, he chaired the chamber's Insurance Committee for twelve years.
+During a portion of his tenure, he served as majority whip.

+1983 mayoral campaign

-A resident of the Hyde Park neighborhood of Chicago, Epton ran against the liberal African American Democrat Harold Washington in the mayoral election in the spring of 1983.
+Epton was the Republican Party nominee for mayor of Chicago in 1983.
+In the general election, faced the liberal African American Democrat Harold Washington.
 In a racially charged election, Epton came within 40,000 votes (of 1.2 million cast) of defeating the Democratic nominee.
 His total was the high-water mark for Chicago Republicans in elections for mayor in the heavily Democratic city.
 Epton received 81 percent of the votes of Chicago whites, and 3 percent from blacks.
-One of Epton's campaign slogans was "Epton for mayor...
-Before it's too late," which critics declared had racial overtones.

-By his own account, Epton became uncomfortable with the racially-oriented nature of his campaign because he had been an active participant in the Civil Rights Movement of the 1960s.
-He would have become the city's first Jewish mayor (an accomplishment that eventually was claimed by Rahm Emanuel when he was elected in 2011) and its first Republican mayor since William Hale Thompson left office in 1931.
+If elected, Epton would have been the city's first Jewish mayor (an accomplishment that eventually was claimed by Rahm Emanuel when he was elected in 2011) and its first Republican mayor since William Hale Thompson left office in 1931.

-Later life and death
+1987 mayoral campaign

 After being defeated by Washington, Epton briefly returned to private life.

 Epton tried seeking the Republican nomination for mayor again in 1987 mayoral election, but failed to collect enough signatures to get on the ballot.

+Death

 Four years after the 1983 mayoral election (and fewer than three weeks after Mayor Washington died suddenly of a heart attack) Epton himself suffered a coronary and died in Ann Arbor, Michigan, at the age of sixty-six on December 13, 1987.
 Epton was there visiting his son Jeffrey David "Jeff" Epton (born c.
 1947), a socialist member of the Ann Arbor City Council and long-time critic of capital punishment.